PedroCristo/README-TEST/README.md

 ## Privacy Policy

-- In order to add a page with the Privacy Policy for Watches & Clocks, I used the service [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to make sure that the website is following the European Privacy Policy Rules.
+- In order to add a page with the Watches & Clocks Privacy Policy I used the service [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to ensure that the website is compliant with the European Privacy Policy Rules.<br>

 ![Privacy Policy](./assets/readme/extras/watches_clocks_privacy_policy.jpg)